jasonbrown-alis/build/docs/guides/getting-started/command-line-interface.md

 <tabs>
 <tab name="macOS/Linux">

-1. Run the following command to create a folder in your home directory **alis.exchange** with a sub-folder _cli_.
+1. Run the following command to create an _alis.exchange_ folder in your home directory with a sub-folder _cli_.

 ```bash
 mkdir -p ~/alis.exchange/cli